Skip to main content

 }

-Trust policy to control access to Account B resources.
+Below is a Trust Policy that allows to control access to Account B resources:

 View: AWSIRSA_{cluster_name}_CDPipelineAgent (AWS Account B)